microsoft/pxt-arcade/docs/arts-and-crafts/perler-bead-sprites.md

 ## Example

-Here’s an example of my son’s game and the two alien sprites he created from his game!
+Here’s an example of two alien sprites created from the following game.

 ![Choose and assemble the beads](/static/arts-and-crafts/perler-bead-sprites/sage-aliens.jpg)